In the following article, we look “under the hood” of the Autodiscover method that implemented…

 1: Exchange Infrastructure: designing, planning, and deployment

-The section which I describe as – design, planning, and deployment Exchange infrastructure” relates to many passable scenarios such as:
+The section which I describe as – design, planning, and deployment Exchange infrastructure” relates to many possible scenarios such as:

 - Building a new Exchange infrastructure from scratch.